 SUMMER ASSIGNMENT: There is no Summer Assignment currently planned for this course.
-APPROXIMATE FEES: \$23 for AP workbook and licensed resources; \$97 for EACH AP Economics Examination (Micro and Macro exams) (optional, but expected), \$194 if both exams
+APPROXIMATE FEES: \$23 for AP workbook and licensed resources; \$98 for EACH AP Economics Examination (Micro and Macro exams) (optional, but expected), \$194 if both exams are taken

 COURSE DESCRIPTION: Advanced Placement Economics is a yearlong course that encompasses microeconomics and macroeconomics topics.
 The purpose of microeconomics is to give students a thorough understanding of the principles of economics that apply to the functions of individual decision-makers, both consumers and producers, within the economic system.
 It places primary emphasis on the nature and functions of product markets and includes the study of factor markets and of the role of government in promoting greater efficiency and equity in the economy.
 Microeconomic topics include: basic economic concepts, nature, and function of product markets, factor markets, market failure, and the role of government.
 The purpose of macroeconomics is to give students a thorough understanding of the principles of economics that apply to an economic system as a whole.
 The course places particular emphasis on the study of national income and price-level determination and also develops students' familiarity with economic performance measures, the financial sector, stabilization policies, economic growth, and international economics.
 Macroeconomic topics include: basic economic concepts, measurement of economic performance, national income and price determination, financial sector, stabilization policies, economic growth, and international trade and finance.
 Advanced Placement Economics requires students to use mathematical equations and graphs to analyze data.
-Students will have the are taken
+Students will have the opportunity to take two AP exams, Microeconomics and Macroeconomics, in May.